From Community Giver to Business Seller: The Mindset Shift No One Talks About

 For years, this was my world.
 I knew how to mobilize communities, secure donations, coordinate volunteers, and create events that genuinely changed lives.
 I was the community giver, and it felt like my calling.

-Then I moved to St. Thomas in 2016, and in March 2025 - on my birthday - I officially launched my entrepreneurial journey.
-I found myself at that pop-up marketplace with a completely different mission from my full-time work in the domestic violence field: selling my Dreams and Visions Workbook, promoting my S.O.F.T.
+Then I moved to St. Thomas, US Virgin Islands in 2016, and in March 2025, on my birthday, I officially launched my entrepreneurial journey.
+I found myself at that pop-up marketplace with a completely different mission: selling my Dreams and Visions Workbook, promoting my S.O.F.T.
 Life Coaching services, and asking people to invest $115 in my curated Glow Boxes.

 The shift hit me harder than I expected.

-The internal dialogue was brutal: Who am I to charge for help?
-Shouldn't I just be giving this away?
-What if they think I'm being greedy?
+Who am I to charge for help?
+Should I not just be giving this away?
+What if they think I am being greedy?
 Am I still the same person who cares about people, or have I become someone who just wants their money?

 The Mental Wrestling Match